 VTTablet runs a cooperative throttling service.
-This service probes the shard’s MySQL topology and observes health, measure by replication lag, on servers.
+This service probes the shard’s MySQL topology and observes health, measure by replication lag, or by another metric delivered by custom query, on servers.
 This throttler is derived from GitHub’s freno.

 Note: the Vitess documentation is transitioning from the term “Master” (with regard to MySQL replication) to “Primary”. this document reflects this transition.